schromya/panda/ros_noetic/README.md

 ```

 ## Running
-Before you can run anything with code, make sure joints are unlocked and FCI Control is enabled in desktop ([192.168.1.2](https://192.168.1.2/desk/)).
+Before you can run anything with code, make sure joints are unlocked and FCI Control is enabled in the Franka desktop ( our robot is [192.168.1.2](https://192.168.1.2/desk/)).
 Directions for doing that are [here](https://youtu.be/91wFDNHVXI4?si=4-ZArdrxOMAiCc5H&t=484).

 ### Running Libfranka w/out ROS